Michael Chopra: Personal life

-Chopra appeared in OK! magazine in October 2007 to announce he had become engaged to Heather Swan, and that they were expecting their first baby.
-On 15 February 2008, they welcomed a 6 lb 10 oz baby boy, Sebastian Rocco Thomas Chopra.
+Chopra appeared in OK! magazine in October 2007 to announce he had become engaged to Heather Swan, and that they were expecting their first child.
+On 15 February 2008, their son, Sebastian Rocco Thomas Chopra, weighing 6 lb 10 oz was born.
 In July, it was reported that the couple had split only weeks after their £250,000 wedding, but they later reconciled as she vowed to "stand by him" as he entered rehab for his gambling addiction, which included a spell at the Sporting Chance clinic.
 In September 2008 the police were called to Chopra's home in response to a domestic abuse call.
 In 2009, Chopra was publicly dumped by his wife on Facebook.
 He was re-admitted to the same clinic for three weeks in October 2011.
 In December 2011, Ipswich Town gave Chopra a £250,000 loan to help pay off his gambling debts.

 In December 2011, Chopra and his father were involved in a cocaine drugs trial in Newcastle upon Tyne crown court.
 On 4 October 2012, Chopra was one of three footballers among a group charged by the British Horseracing Authority (BHA) over an investigation into "suspicious betting activity".
 The allegations focus on horses being laid to lose on betting exchanges.
 On 25 January 2013, he was found guilty of this offence and given a 10-year ban from racing by the BHA.
 In 2014 he found himself in serious trouble with Blackpool FC after a foul-mouthed Twitter rant complaining about training.

 In 2020, Chopra was involved in a consortium that sought to buy Newcastle United alongside fellow former Magpies striker Alan Shearer.